Australian Crop Report: June edition

-Area planted to rice is forecast to fall by 75% to 15,000 hectares in 2018–19 reflecting low water allocations in the Murray Valley and the Murrumbidgee Irrigation Area.
-Rice production is forecast to be 156,000 tonnes.
+Rice production is estimated to have fallen significantly in 2018–19 to around 52,000 tonnes reflecting low water allocations in the Murray Valley and the Murrumbidgee Irrigation Area.

 Table 6 Summer crop estimates, New South Wales, 2018−19